 \section{The $\mathfrak{sl}(2,\mathbb C)$ algebra}

-In this section we briefly review the main facts concerning the representation theory of the Lie algebra $\mathfrak{sl}(2,\mathbb C)$ and the theory of harmonic functions, and fix some of the notation that will be used in later paragraphs.
+We briefly review the main facts concerning the representation theory of the Lie algebra $\mathfrak{sl}(2,\mathbb C)$ and the theory of harmonic functions, and fix some of the notations that will be used in later paragraphs.
 For details on the construction the reader is referred to the main references \cite{gms,ggv,nai2} (see \cite{nai-eng} for an English translation of \cite{nai2}).
-An alternative construction of the representations presented in this paper can be found in \cite{VK1,VK2,VK3}.
+Other alternative constructions of the representations can be found in \cite{VK1,VK2,VK3}.